stanholub/currency-converter/README.md

 1. Clone the repo.
 1. In the project's root, create a .env file
 1. Add your API key to the .env file, following the pattern: VITE_API_KEY=your-awesome-api-key
-1. Run npm install && npm run dev.
+1. Run `npm install && npm run dev`.
 Follow the URL provided in the console.

 ## API Overview: